Finally.

 Install the extension

 Chrome Web Store.
 One click.
-Under 500KB.
+Done.

 Connect Google Calendar